Skip to content

 Performance Management Governors and Review Officer

-The governing body will appoint a minimum of two governors, and preferably three, to:
+The governing body will appoint a minimum of one governor, and preferably two, to:

 Teachers and other staff working at the school may not be the Performance Management governors or the Review Officer.